manocormen/ranking-universities-2020-world-cs/README.md

 ## Goal

-Combine leading university CS rankings into one.
-We did so using Jypiter Notebook.
+Combine leading university CS rankings into one using Jupyter Notebook.

 You may read the associated [article](https://www.classcentral.com/report/top-cs-universities-courses/) on [Class Central](https://www.classcentral.com/).